-Bayer’s current share price of under 56 EUR (on German stock exchange) is well below its fair value (side note: the all-time high is at 140 EUR).
-The difference to its fair value results in enormous upside potential for Bayer.
-If we look at what the fair value of the stock would be based on the historical average of the last 20 years for each multiple, the upside potential would be as follows:
+Bayer’s current share price under 46 EUR (on German stock exchange) is well below its fair value (side note: the all-time high is at 140 EUR).
+The difference to its proper value results in enormous upside potential for Bayer.
+If we look at what the fair value of the stock would be based on the historical average of the last 20 years for each multiple, the upside potential to the fair value (by the end of 2022) would be as follows:

 - Adjusted earnings: 70 percent